jguadagno/jguadagno.github.io/_posts/2020-04-04-setup-code-signing-certificates-in-azure-key-vault.md

 There are a few ways to get a certificate into Azure Key Vault as outlined by the page [Certificate creation methods](https://docs.microsoft.com/en-us/azure/key-vault/create-certificate).
 The easiest would probably be the 'Partnered CA Providers' method.
 But who likes easy?

 I chose to import my certificate into Azure Key Vault.
-This requires importing the certificate into the certificate store on my local computer first, then exporting the certificate in order to upload/import it into the Azure Key Vault.
+This requires importing the certificate into the certificate store on my local computer first, then exporting the certificate to upload/import it into the Azure Key Vault.
 Since I purchased my certificate from DigiCert, I could use their [DigiCert Certificate Utility](https://www.digicert.com/kb/code-signing/import-export-authenticode-code-signing-certificates.htm).
 The steps below assume that you have a '*pfx*' file with your private secret, aka password for the certificate.

 Back to the Azure Key Vault page do the following: